jabiertxof/gimpToSVG/README.md

 ###Requeriments
 - Gimp 2.8
-- python-lxml and his requeriments.
+- python-lxml.

 ###Install
-Install on GIMP: put the tree ".py" files in the repo on Gimp plug-ins folder.
+Put the tree ".py" files in the repo on Gimp plug-ins folder.<br />
-If linux, put the "gimp_..." files executables
+If in linux, put the "gimp_..." files executables.<br />
-The plugin is located in File->Export->SVG menu
+The plugin is located in File->Export->SVG menu.<br />

 ###Changelog
 ####0.4.2 Allow option to export text as text to the result SVG.**